OUR WORK AND CORONAVIRUS

 We know that emergency shelter can help to slow the spread of coronavirus in overcrowded camps and settlements.

-That’s why we’re providing the right materials and training to help people build shelter or reorganise temporary settlements.
-Doing this provides more space so that people are able to physically distance to prevent the spread of the virus.
+That’s why we’re providing emergency shelter to help families protect themselves from coronavirus.
+By providing ShelterBox tents and the right materials and training to help people build shelter or reorganise temporary settlements, we can help families find more space so that they are able to physically distance to prevent the spread of the virus.

 On top of this, our household items like cooking sets, blankets and water filters are helping families reduce sharing and stay as healthy as possible.